 World Social Work Day 2016

-On March 15, 2016, please help @SWHelpercom make #socialwork trend world-wide on March 15, 2016 on our most important global day of the year.
+On March 15, 2016, please help @SWHelpercom make the #socialwork trend world-wide on March 15, 2016, on our most important global day of the year.
 I am asking everyone to tweet out your thoughts, social work resources, research, articles, or just say Hello World using the hashtag #SocialWork all day long.
-You can utilize hootsuite or tweetdeck to schedule tweets throughout the day if you are extremely busy.
+You can utilize Hootsuite or TweetDeck to schedule tweets throughout the day if you are extremely busy.

 Social Work allies and organizations who have social workers working within them, join us on this day by tweeting out articles, resources, information, and research to share with our profession.

-Children’s rights/advocacy groups and family advocate groups, we want to hear from you too.
+Children’s rights/advocacy groups and family advocacy groups, we want to hear from you too.
 Share your thoughts, articles, information, and/or resources social workers should be familiar with.

 Let’s see if we make Twitter History on this upcoming World Social Work Day!